5k-mirrors/poe-live-search-manager/README.md

 ## Installation

 - Download and run the latest [release](https://github.com/5k-mirrors/poe-sniper/releases).
-- Windows sometimes warns you about installing unsinged apps.
+- Windows sometimes warns you about installing unsigned apps.
 If prompted, click `More info` and `Run anyway`.
 - The app will install and start.
 - A destop shortcut is created and updates are installed on app start.
 - Enjoy!